Compare cheap mobile phone plans in Australia from under $20

 With our handy guides and comparison tool, you have everything you need to choose the best plan for you.

-How to choose the best cheap mobile plan
+How to choose the best cheap mobile plans

-When it comes to choosing a phone plan, the key to comparing plans — considering most plans include unlimited standard national calls and SMS — is how much mobile data is offered.
+When it comes to choosing cheap phone plans in Australia, the key to comparing plans — considering most plans include unlimited standard national calls and SMS — is how much mobile data is offered.
 It’s a great indication as to which telcos offer what value for money.

 1. The most important thing to consider is data